 Picking the Right Idea

 The early stages of product management often include brainstorming.
 These ideas can come from almost anyone: client services, technical teams, even customer feedback.
-And what’s great about a brainstorming session is that (generally) any and all ideas are welcome.
+And what’s great about a brainstorming session is that almost any and every idea is welcome.

 And therein lies the first task for a product manager: picking the one idea to pursue right now.